borgbackup/borg/docs/installation.rst

 Repository Filesystem
 ~~~~~~~~~~~~~~~~~~~~~

-- Filenames may contain any valid ascii character and be of any length. |project_name|
+- File names may contain any valid ascii character and be of any length. |project_name|
-  stores data only 3 directory levels deep and uses short directory and filenames.
+  stores data only 3 directory levels deep and uses short directory and file names.
-- |project_name| requires read and write permissions on the repository filesystem.
+- |project_name| requires read and write permissions on the repository file system.
 - Source files are split up into pieces called "chunks".
 During the chunking
   process, small files will typically yield one chunk while larger files will
   be broken up into chunks of ~2MiB in size.
-- Chunks are combined into segment files.
-The number and size of segment files
+- |project_name| stores backup metadata and data into so-called segment files.
+The
+  target size of these files and also the count of these files per directory is set
-  can be set in the :ref:`config-file`.
+  in the :ref:config-file.
 - |project_name| uses Mkdir based `file locking<https://en.wikipedia.org/wiki/File_locking#Lock_files`_.
 - Hardlinks are only required when performing an in-place upgrade of an Attic
   repository.